Indrani of Sambhupura

 Queen Indrani was acknowledged and honored as a ruler and monarch in her own right for centuries after her death.
 An inscription dated 860, commissioned during the reign of Jayavarman III, mentions ‘the land of vrah kamraten an Indrani’.
 Her great-grandchild king Indravarman I (r.
-877–889) erected a statue of ‘the queen of Indraloka, Indrani’, at the Bakong monument in 881.
+877–889) erected a statue of ‘the queen of Indraloka, Indrani’, at the Bakong monument before 881.